jyspark/miniProject2/README.md

 	numpy, matplotlib, keras, tqdm,tensorflow, and cv2

  The program can be run with your own data set.
 Separate your data set in User_train and User_Data folders.

+ The program can be also run with the data I've prepared.
+It classifies Froot Loops cereal and Cocoa Krispies cereal.